February 17-19, 2023

 Coldspring, TX 77331

 Camporee is a weekend campout for troops around the district.
-Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.
+Scouts in patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.

 ||begins 6:00 pm, Friday evening